PLEASE READ THIS SECTION BEFORE REGISTERING

 At what level should I sign up my child?

 Please see the Boys Mite and Girls 8U Guidelines above for more information on the appropriate level for your child.

 Will my child be placed with other children from his/her school?
 Can I sign my child up with a friend?

 We try, but do not guarantee that a child will play with others from the same school or friends.
 It is dependent upon number of teams, number of children registered, etc.

 Why are the fees higher for each respective Level?

 The amount of ice time is increased at each level.

 What do my fees include?
 Are there any other costs or "team fees" that I will need to pay later in the year?

-The registration fees for Beginner Mite, Intermediate Mite/8U1, and Upper Mite Red/8U2 cover ALL costs for the year (ice, jerseys, district fees, etc.).
-Upper Mite Black and White and Girls 8U3 teams will be assessed a $210 program fee after the player skills assessment process is complete.
-Further, teams are not allowed to charge team fees without approval from the Initiation Director.
-The most common instance for team fees is if a team decides to have an end of season party, awards, or those types of things.
-These costs are not covered in your registration fee.
+The registration fees for all levels within the Initiation Program cover all fees.
+Further, teams are allowed to charge team fees.
+The most common instance for team fees is if a team decides to have an end-of-season party, awards, etc. These costs are not covered in your registration fee.
 You do of course need to supply your own equipment for your child as the fees do not cover individual equipment.

 What is the refund policy if my child doesn’t like it?